 The purpose of this log is to facilitate the Board's semi-annual review of closed meeting minutes.
-See 2:220-E5, Semi-Annual Review of Closed Meeting Minutes.
+Semi-annual means every six months, or as soon after as is practicable, taking into account the nature and meeting schedule of the board.
+5 ILCS 120/2.06(d), amended by P.A.
+102-653.
+See 2:220-E5, Semi-Annual Reviewof Closed Meeting Minutes.